dhable/caffeinatedideas.com/_posts/2012-07-12-scala-syntactical-heartburn.markdown

 published: true
 comments: true
 ---
-This morning I was working through the Scala chapter from "Seven Languages in Seven Weeks" by Bruce Tate and discovered there are three ways to apply a cumulative operation across all items in a list using foldLeft().
+This morning I was working through the Scala chapter from \"Seven Languages in Seven Weeks\" by Bruce Tate and discovered there are three ways to apply a cumulative operation across all items in a list using foldLeft().

 <!--EndExcerpt-->